taromorimoto/teuvopeltoniemi/_pages/publications.md

 \*Peltoniemi, Teuvo: "A Fragile Childhood "- A Finnish Health Education Project for the Children in Alcohol and Drug Abusing Families A paper prepared for ICDAPS-JISUS Conference On Effective Parenting to Prevent Drug Abuse in Conjunction with UN Day 30th October -1st November, 1994 Miyazaki, Japan.

-\*Peltoniemi, Teuvo: A Fragile Childhood - Project Description and Results from A Finnish National Survey and Prevention Project on Children Alcohol Abusing Families Paper presented ath the Tenth International Congress on Child Abuse and Neglect.
+\*Peltoniemi, Teuvo: A Fragile Childhood - Project Description and Results from A Finnish National Survey and Prevention Project on Children Alcohol Abusing Families.
+Tenth International Congress on Child Abuse and Neglect.
 Kuola Lumpur, Malesia 10-13 Sept 1994.

 \# Peltoniemi, Teuvo: Claudia Black: Kunpa isi ei joisi - päihdeperheen lapsen työkirja.
 Käännös.
 A-klinikkasäätiö.
 Helsinki 1994.